the-ant-and-the-grasshopper

 The ant, who seemed a tad serious, replied that she was busy gathering food and building a shelter for herself.
 How the grasshopper poked fun at her, telling her that it was Spring and a time for Merriment and Fun!

-However, the ant ignored the ramblings of the grasshopper, and continued about her work as usual.
+However, the ant ignored the ramblings of the grasshopper and continued about her work as usual.
 Only a few days later, there was an intense downpour of rain.
 In but a short while, the entire jungle had been rendered into a swamp!

 The grasshopper, who until now had been without a care in the world, suddenly found himself helpless.
-At once he thought of the hardworking ant.
+At once, he thought of the hardworking ant.
 He felt that if there was ever a place where he would get some sort of shelter, it would be in her place.

 Arriving at the ant’s shelter, he implored, ‘O Ant!
 I am in desperate need of some food and shelter.
 Could you please help me?’
-It was only in this moment of abject despair, that he understood why the ant had been working so hard during the spring season.
+It was only in this moment of abject despair that he understood why the ant had been working so hard during the spring season.

 Luckily for the grasshopper, the ant acquiesced to helping him out.
 Taking him in, she offered him all the food and shelter he needed.
 More than being relieved, the thankful grasshopper was humbled.
-He had finally realized the importance of hard work, a lesson that was going to be etched in his mind forever.
+He had finally realised the importance of hard work, a lesson that was going to be etched in his mind forever.

 Summary of the Story